openstack/cloudkitty/doc/source/arch.rst

 CloudKitty can be cut in four big parts:

 * API
-* Collector
+* Data collection (collector)
 * Rating processing
+* Storage
-* Writing pipeline
+* Report writer

+..
+Graph is outdated, and needs to be modified.
+Skipping it.
     .. graphviz:: graph/arch.dot

 Module loading and extensions
 =============================

-Nearly every part of CloudKitty make use of stevedore to load extensions dynamically.
+Nearly every part of CloudKitty makes use of stevedore to load extensions dynamically.

 Every rating module is loaded at runtime and can be enabled/disabled directly via CloudKitty's API.
 The module is responsible of its own API to ease the management of its configuration.

-Collectors and writers are loaded with stevedore but configured in CloudKitty's configuration file.
+Collectors and storage backends are loaded with stevedore but configured in CloudKitty's configuration file.

 Collector